-Identify building maintenance issues and develop a course of action for resolving.

-Identify facilities (i.e. playing fields, courts, etc.) problems and develop a course of action for resolving.

-Identify site issues and develop a course of actions for resolving local users.
+- Identify building maintenance issues and develop a course of action for resolving. - Identify facilities (i.e. playing fields, courts, etc.) problems and develop a course of action for resolving. - Identify site issues and develop a course of actions for resolving

-Policy: Develop additional athletic facilities, as needed, to meet the demands of for how best to improve or resolve these issues.
+Policy: Develop additional athletic facilities, as needed, to meet the demands of local users.